sw08/sw08/README.md

 # yswysw
-- An ordinary Korean high school student usually known as `yswysw`.
+- A Korean high school student usually known as `yswysw`.
-- Mainly using python and js (and a little bit of c#), and planning to learn java, c++.
+- Mainly using python and js (and a little bit of c#/c), and planning to learn java, c++.
 - Personally like mathematics, engineering and motorsport.
-- Interested in frontend / backend programming.
+- Interested in backend programming.
 - yswysw0518@gmail.com

 #### My Top Language